Outpatient Clinics - Information for Health Professionals

 Your patient can choose to amend your referral on the day of their initial appointment.
 If you provide a private referral that is addressed to a Consultant, your patient may choose to:

-• Seek treatment from another provider within our team and change the Consultant's name on the referral themselves, or
+- Seek treatment from another provider within our team and change the Consultant's name on the referral themselves, or

-• Decide to be treated as a public patient for their initial appointment, for which the private referral will be valid.
+- Decide to be treated as a public patient for their initial appointment, for which the private referral will be valid.

-Please note that it is also inappropriate for our administration team to recommend a Consultant for your patient.
-Each Department webpage lists the names and specialties of our Consultants to help you decide on the most appropriate practitioner.
+Please note that it is inappropriate for our administration team to recommend a Consultant for your patient.
+Each Department webpage lists the names and specialties of our Consultants to help you decide the most appropriate practitioner.

 Once your referral has been received with all mandatory information complete, your patient will be contacted by our Administration teams via phone or post.
-The methods of communication depends on their clinical urgency and discipline-specific processes.
+The method of communication depends on their clinical urgency and discipline-specific processes.

 Urgent requests